-Delay/ Action Outcome for Data Situation Products If temperatures are below freezing and water in the pump discharge line is freezing, stop sampling and reinitialize the sampling effort when ambient temperatures are above freezing.
+Delay/ Situation Action Outcome for Data If temperatures are below freezing and water in the pump discharge line is freezing, stop sampling and reinitialize the sampling effort when ambient temperatures are above freezing.
 Since groundwater well sampling occurs at most twice a year, the events should be timed with above freezing weather conditions.
 No adverse outcome.
 Should time become limited during chemistry sampling, collect water samples in 4-L jugs and return the samples on ice to the designated sample processing location to filter.
 No adverse outcome.
-Hours If water samples cannot be processed in situ, the filtration and preservation must be completed within 3-4 hours of sample collection.
+Hours If water samples cannot be processed in situ, the filtration and preservation must be completed within 3 hours of sample collection.
 Samples must be kept cold (~4°C) to reduce nutrient transformation.
-Water jugs must be shaken before filtration to resuspend particulates and homogenize water.
+Water jugs must be shaken before filtration to re-suspend particulates and homogenize water.
 No adverse outcome.
 If when sampling a well following the low flow method, the well goes dry, turn off the pump and wait for groundwater to return to the well, then restart the pumping and collect groundwater for sampling.
 No adverse outcome.
-Though wells are generally sited for slightly elevated locations, times will occur when the base of the well is surrounded by standing water.
+Though wells are generally sited for slightly elevated locations, times will occur when standing water surrounds the base of the well.
 In this condition postpone sampling until the ground near the base of the well is free of standing water.
 No adverse outcome.
 If site conditions dictate that stream sampling is not possible due to the stream being dry, then postpone the groundwater sampling event until flow returns in the stream.
 No adverse outcome.
-Days - Months In some locations the groundwater level will drop below the bottom of the well either seasonally (e.g., Taiga and Tundra sites) or in periods of drought which are likely to occur at some point during the life of the Observatory.
+If a well goes dry, postpone the sampling event until the selected well has water again.
+If the well goes dry for an extended period of time, and the stream maintains flowing water, submit a trouble ticket so we can evaluate switching the selected well to a different well.
+No adverse outcome Months In some locations the groundwater level will drop below the bottom of the well either seasonally (e.g., Taiga and Tundra sites) or in periods of drought, which are likely to occur at some point during the life of the Observatory.
 Under these conditions sampling of groundwater is not possible.
 No adverse outcome.
-For sites which have the "generation" of groundwater resulting from seasonal thawing of permafrost, sampling is targeted for times when the permafrost is sufficiently thawed to allow for collection of groundwater samples.
+For sites that have the "generation" of groundwater resulting from seasonal thawing of permafrost, sampling is targeted for times when the permafrost is sufficiently thawed to allow for collection of groundwater samples.
 No adverse outcome.